 Finally, HMRC has some great guidance on the Rent a Room Scheme where they touch on many details around the scheme including time limits and tax losses.

-Next: Renting a Furnished Property in the UK on Airbnb
+Renting a Property in the UK on Airbnb